Using Bone Meal For Plants? Risky – Use This Instead

 What you use instead of bone meal for plants depends on how much effort you want to put into this, but the cost isn’t much and neither is the time.

-There are the 3 products I generally use when planting in my organic garden.
+There are 3 products I generally use when planting in my organic garden.

-I’ve already discussed the risks of using bone meal for plants.
+I’ve already discussed the risks of using bone meal.